Data Processing Agreement

 Clause 7 - Docking clause The optional docking clause is included.

-Clause 9 — Sub-processors Option 2 (general written authorisation).
-Sub-processor list is Schedule 2 of this DPA.
-Notice period: 14 days.
+Clause 9 - Sub-processors Option 2 (general written authorisation).
+The Sub-processor list is set out in Schedule 2 of this DPA.
+Notice period: 30 days, as per clause 5.2 of this DPA.

 Clause 11 - Redress The optional independent resolution body clause is not included.